QUESTIONS & ANSWERS

 Who Can Join?

 Any official human rights agency or private organization dedicated to the purposes and objectives of the Association can become a member of IAOHRA after meeting membership requirements.

 How Do I Become A Member?

 Membership is available by application only.
-You may join online or by printing and faxing your completed application to IAOHRA.
+Print and email your completed application to IAOHRA.
 Your application will be submitted to the Credentials & Elections Committee for its consideration and recommendation, provided the application complies with requirements for membership as set forth in the association by-laws.